-- (b) Your premises may be disconnected within the protected period: - (i) for reasons of health and safety; or - (ii) in an emergency; or - (iii) as directed by a relevant authority; or - (iv) if you are in breach of clause 6.5 of your customer connection contract which deals with interference with energy equipment; or

-Victorian customers may be disconnected if it is permitted under their connection contract or under the applicable energy laws.

-- (v) if you request us to arrange disconnection within the protected period; or - (vi) if your premises contain a commercial business that only operates within the protected period and where access to the premises is necessary to effect disconnection; or - (vii) where the premises are not occupied.
+- (v) [Not used]. - (b) Your premises may be disconnected within the protected period: - (i) for reasons of health and safety; or - (ii) in an emergency; or - (iii) as directed by a relevant authority; or - (iv) if permitted under your customer connection contract or under the energy laws;322 or - (v) if you request us to arrange disconnection within the protected period; or - (vi) if your premises contain a commercial business that only operates within the protected period and where access to the premises is necessary to effect disconnection; or - (vii) where the premises are not occupied.

-15 RECONNECTION AFTER DISCONNECTION
+15.1 RECONNECTION AFTER DISCONNECTION